Acoustic analogies with general relativity, quantum fields, and thermodynamics: Sound waves in acoustic spacetime

-If we are not interested in steady (more precisely, very slowly varying, as will be elaborated further in section~\ref{ch:dark_energy}) solutions, we can adopt usual $\Lambda = 0$.
-Moreover, we can suppose that the only disturbance of otherwise flat background spacetime is due to the waves, which, in terms of acoustics, means that the background fluid is quiescent.
-In an appropriate frame metric tensor can be written as a sum of Minkowski metric $\eta^{\alpha\beta}$ and a weak component $h^{\alpha\beta}$,
+Next we suppose that the only weak disturbance of otherwise flat background spacetime is due to the propagating waves.
+Thereby we imply a simple quiescent background fluid with constant density $\rho_0$ and speed of sound $c_0$.
+In a suitable frame the metric tensor can be written as a sum of the Minkowski metric $\eta^{\alpha\beta}$ from eq.~(\ref{eq:metric_tensor_eta}) and a weak component $h^{\alpha\beta}$,